microsoft/BotBuilder-V3/Contributing.md

 # Instructions for Contributing Code

-## Contributing bug fixes
+## Contributing bug fixes and features

-BotBuilder is currently accepting contributions in the form of bug fixes.
-A bug must have an issue tracking it in the issue tracker that has been approved by the BotBuilder team.
+BotBuilder is currently accepting contributions in the form of bug fixes and new features.
+Any submission must have an issue tracking it in the issue tracker that has been approved by the BotBuilder team.
 Your pull request should include a link to the bug that you are fixing.
 If you've submitted a PR for a bug, please post a comment in the bug to avoid duplication of effort.

-## Contributing features

-Features (things that add new or improved functionality to BotBuilder) may be accepted, but will need to first be approved (marked as "Milestone == Community" by a BotBuilder coordinator with the message "Approved") in the suggestion issue.
-Features with language design impact, or that are adequately satisfied with external tools, will not be accepted.

-Design changes will not be accepted at this time.
-If you have a design change proposal, please log a suggestion issue.

 ## Legal